 Integrations with popular apps like Weebly, WordPress, and Drupal

 Reseller and collaboration tools

-Unmetered SSD storage and bandwidth
+Unmetered solid-state drive (SSD) storage and bandwidth

 24/7 customer service with Live Chat support system for quick access